MB. BS. FRACP

 BMedSc.
 MB.
 BS.
 FRACP

 Dr Nick Jackson was born and raised in Hobart and studied medicine at the University of Tasmania.
 Following medical school he moved to Newcastle where he completed his training in cardiology before undertaking fellowships in cardiac electrophysiology in Newcastle, Australia and at Toronto General Hospital in Toronto, Canada.
-During this time he has authored over twenty peer reviewed articles and book chapters, including work on ventricular fibrillation in explanted human hearts, renal denervation for treating post infarction ventricular arrhythmias and new mapping techniques for ventricular tachycardia ablation.
+During this time he has authored over twenty peer reviewed articles and book chapters, including work on ventricular fibrillation in explanted human hearts and new mapping techniques for ventricular tachycardia and atrial fibrillation ablation.

-Dr Jackson is a conjoint lecturer with the University of Newcastle, a staff specialist at John Hunter Hospital and works in private practice to perform ablations for simple and complex cardiac arrhythmias and cardiac electronic device implantations and extractions.
+Dr Jackson is a conjoint lecturer with the University of Newcastle, a staff specialist at John Hunter Hospital and works in private practice to perform ablations for simple and complex cardiac arrhythmias and all forms of pacemaker and defibrillator implantation.
+Since returning to Newcastle he has set up the program to perform lead extractions for infected and redundant pacemaker or defibrillator leads and in 2018 took over as the director of Pacing and Electrophysiology at John Hunter Hospital.
 He had worked as a volunteer proctor in Myanmar performing catheter ablations and when not working he enjoys hobbies such as surfing and hiking and spending time with his family.

-Hunter Hearts doctors are assisted by our wonderful support staff, Carol, Donna, Helen, Kathy, Margo and Rhonda.
+Hunter Hearts doctors are assisted by our wonderful support staff, Helen, Kathy, Margo, Rhonda and Carol.